f-arias/goofi-pipe-Sport-/README.md

 This patch provides a demonstration of basic EEG signal processing using goofi-pipe.

-1. **EegRecording**: This is the starting point where the EEG data originates.
+1. **EEGRecording**: This is the starting point where the EEG data originates.

-2. **LslClient**: The `LslClient` node retrieves the EEG data from `EegRecording`.
+2. **LSLClient**: The `LSLClient` node retrieves the EEG data from `EEGRecording`.
 Here, the visual representation of the EEG data being streamed in real-time is depicted.
 By default, the multiple lines in the plot correspond to the different EEG channels.

 3. **Buffer**: This node holds the buffered EEG data.